 Here is a brief summary of the CC's recommendations.

-Revised Code of Practice for the treatment of suppliers. - This was considerable evidence that the supermarkets deployed excessive market power when dealing with their smaller suppliers, requiring back-dated discounts, paying late, forcing contributions to in-store promotions, and so on.
+Revised Code of Practice for the treatment of suppliers: There was considerable evidence that the supermarkets deployed excessive market power when dealing with their smaller suppliers, requiring back-dated discounts, paying late, forcing contributions to in-store promotions, and so on.
 The CC recommended that the existing code of practice should be strengthened and this was done in February 2010.

 Ombudsman to rule on complaints of breaches of the code - the necessary legislation (the Groceries Code Adjudicator Act) became law in 2013.
 Christine Tacon, the first Adjudicator, launched her first investigation, almost inevitably into Tesco, in February 2015.
-She has the power to impose financial penalties of up to 1% of turnover - £480m in the case of Tesco!.
-But she cannot do this retrospectively, so Tesco cannot be fined as a result of this first investigation.
+Further information is on the Adjudicator's website.

 The CC published the Controlled Land Order in August 2010.
 This tackled excessive and unfair land-banking and covenants, and required some land restrictions to be lifted within a set time of the order being published.